srihariash999/podboi/README.md

 # podboi

-A simple podcast app made in flutter that aims to just get the work done easily and beutifully.
+A simple podcast app made in flutter that aims to just get the work done easily and beautifully.